tcoots88/Plane-Scanner/README.md

 # Plane-Scanner

-### Plane Scanner is an innovative tool for plane enthusiasts, those in the aeronautical field, or anyone interested in learning a bit more about the functionality of aircraft.
+### Plane Scanner is an innovative tool for plane enthusiasts, those in the aeronautical field, or anyone interested in learning a bit more about the functionality of an aircraft.
 Those utilizing this tool will be able to see what aircraft are in their area and learn about air communications and emergency codes being posted.
+These application is borne out of necessity.
+It helps users to know the aircrafts around them and how to act accordingly.

 ### SQL Information